phil-opp/blog_os/blog/content/second-edition/posts/02-minimal-rust-kernel/index.md

 "features": "-mmx,-sse,+soft-float",
 ```

 The `features` field enables/disables target features.
 We disable the `mmx` and `sse` features by prefixing them with a minus and enable the `soft-float` feature by prefixing it with a plus.
+Note that there must be no spaces between different flags, otherwise LLVM fails to interpret the features string.

 The `mmx` and `sse` features determine support for [Single Instruction Multiple Data (SIMD)] instructions, which can often speed up programs significantly.
 However, using the large SIMD registers in OS kernels leads to performance problems.
 The reason is that the kernel needs to restore all registers to their original state before continuing an interrupted program.
 This means that the kernel has to save the complete SIMD state to main memory on each system call or hardware interrupt.
 Since the SIMD state is very large (512–1600 bytes) and interrupts can occur very often, these additional save/restore operations considerably harm performance.
 To avoid this, we disable SIMD for our kernel (not for applications running on top!).